Lizhen0797/lizhen0797.github.io/content/publication/journal-article/index.md

 publication: "*Mathematics, 11*(3)"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: The technique of group secret handshake (GSH) has been used to help the members affiliated with the same group in achieving private authentication.
+After executing GSH protocols, the participants affiliated with the group can compute a shared secret key, or generate a public encryption key while the true participants can self-compute their decryption keys.
+This paper presents a concrete GSH protocol with Multiple Groups.
+Only a legitimate member can prove that it belongs to a set of legitimate affiliations, but which affiliation it belongs to will not be leaked.
+The Group Authority can reveal the real identities of the fellows in the proposed scheme after analyzing the flow of communication.
+The proposed scheme can provide affiliation-hiding and detectability.
+In addition, it achieves Perfect Forward Secrecy.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
 - Source Themes